 Search/Docs 3 Search resources, fetch objects, search documentation

-That’s roughly 25 tools total.
+That’s 25 tools total.
 The pattern is consistent: you can create and list most resources, but updating and deleting are sparse.
 You can create a customer but not update their email.
 You can list payment intents but not create them directly (you’d use payment links instead).
 You can cancel a subscription but not pause it.

 The two standout tools are search_stripe_resources and search_stripe_documentation: